Super.Human.Installer

 5. New server configuration

-8. At minimum, you need to provide HCL Notes archive (to be installed on a Linux server).
-Click on the +Installer button and locate .tar archive.
-You can also include a hotfix and a fixpack.
+8. HCL Notes Installation: At a minimum, you need to install the HCL Notes archive on a Linux server.
+Use the '+Installer' button to locate and select the .tar archive file.
+Optionally, you can include a hotfix and a fixpack for enhanced performance.

 10. Manage technologies